 Was the resistance exhibited by the majority of tax scheme participants towards the ATO a result of their decreased trust in the ATO, or was it simply a result of economic self-interest?
-In order to answer this question, a hierarchical regression analysis was performed using 'outcome favorability' and 'trust' as predictors of 'resistance'.
+To answer this question, a hierarchical regression analysis was performed using "outcome favorability' and "trust" as predictors of "resistance."

-In order to control for demographic differences between respondents, the background variables 'sex', 'age', 'personal income' and 'family income' were used as predictors of 'resistance' in the first step of the hierarchical regression analysis.
-As can be seen in Table 2, the regression analysis failed to explain a significant portion of the variance in Step 1, indicating that the demographic variables did not have any effect on taxpayer resistance.
+To control for demographic differences between respondents, the background variables "sex," "age," "personal income," and "family income" were used as predictors of "resistance" in the first step of the hierarchical regression analysis.
+As can be seen in Table 2, the regression analysis failed to explain a significant portion of the